ICYMI in NFL Week 7: Lions fans call out officiating circus

 “You can ask the refs if it affects them.
 I don’t know,” Detroit quarterback Matthew Stafford said about the jeering Sunday after his team was beaten by Minnesota 42-30.
 “But I think they’re pretty used to it, probably, too.”

-Here is what players, coaches and fans are getting used to: Hard-to-understand rulings, followed by inscrutable explanations coming from the league office.
+Here is what players, coaches and fans are getting used to: hard-to-understand rulings, followed by inscrutable explanations coming from the league office.

 Coaches are generally afraid to say what they really think about the matter, which is why Bill O’Brien said this — twice — after an in-the-grasp call he didn’t like in his Houston Texans’ 30-23 loss at the Indianapolis Colts: “I’m not going to answer any officiating questions.”